corllete/apos-ds/README.md

 It's yet another design system but experimental and built for Nunjucks components, working on top of the awesome [Apostrophe](https://apostrophecms.com/) (version 3 alpha).

-## Development install
+## Development / Demo install

 Clone this.
-Yup, still the only way.

 Be sure you have mongodb running.
 If you don't but you have `docker-compose` installed - we got your back!
 Just do:
 ```sh